Cancer Research UK

 User evidence from UX research is essential to ensure that a website is truly user focused – and is also a powerful tool to help stimulate change in the organisation

-The Cancer Research UK (CRUK) website was built from five separate sites presented as though they were a single site.
-These separate sites reflected the history and structure of the organisation, with a different department responsible for each site.
-This resulted in competing views about the site purpose and the priority users that the site should support.
+As a result, there were competing views across the organisation about the site purpose and the priority users that the site should support.
 This caused problems such as similar content being in a number of locations, the information architecture being ineffective, users not understanding the full range of information and services, and CRUK fundraising not benefiting from the high levels of traffic in the other information parts of the site.

 To address these issues, CRUK wished to produce an effective new Information Architecture (IA) for the main navigation and the detailed sections within the site – and which also had support from the different departments, bringing together the previously disparate parts of the organisation

 Before touching the IA, it was important to really understand CRUK as an organisation and who their users are.

 - To begin, we undertook 41 interviews with CRUK staff to gain an understanding of CRUK aims for the site and its priorities